SEL-Columbia/infrastructure-planning/templates/estimate-electricity-cost-by-technology-from-population/tool.md

 * Recurring Maintenance Cost is proportional to the Raw Cost.
 * Recurring Replacement Cost is the Initial Cost divided by lifetime.

-#### Grid Low Voltage Connection Raw Cost
 {grid_lv_connection_raw_cost}

-#### Grid Low Voltage Connection Installation Cost as Percent of Raw Cost
 {grid_lv_connection_installation_cost_as_percent_of_raw_cost}

-#### Grid Low Voltage Connection Maintenance Cost per Year as Percent of Raw Cost
 {grid_lv_connection_maintenance_cost_per_year_as_percent_of_raw_cost}

-#### Grid Low Voltage Connection Lifetime in Years
 {grid_lv_connection_lifetime_in_years}

 ## Technology: Diesel Mini Grid
 A local diesel generator produces electricity that is distributed to consumers.

-* Recurring Production Cost
-    * The cost of fuel consumed is the product of the fuel cost per liter, the fuel liters consumed per kilowatt-hour, the generator's capacity in kilowatts and its effective hours of production per year.
+* Recurring Production Cost is the cost of fuel consumed.
+Multiply the fuel cost per liter, the fuel liters consumed per kilowatt-hour, the generator's capacity in kilowatts and its effective hours of production per year.
 The effective hours of production per year is the larger of either the loss-adjusted consumption per year divided by the system capacity or the minimum hours of production per year.

-#### Diesel Mini Grid System Loss as Percent of Total Production
 {diesel_mini_grid_system_loss_as_percent_of_total_production}

-#### Diesel Mini Grid Fuel Cost per Liter
 {diesel_mini_grid_fuel_cost_per_liter}

-### Generator
+### Diesel Mini Grid Generator
 Generators consume fuel to produce electricity.

 * Initial Raw Cost